dylanaraps/pxltrm/README.md

 function.
 Use a terminal emulator written in the last 20 years or so and you’ll be fine.

-The terminal color palette is used as the drawing palette.
+You can use all 256 terminal colors and all hex colors (*if your terminal supports true-color*).
 Pair pxltrm with [pywal](https://github.com/dylanaraps/pywal) to use palettes generated from your wallpaper and to change palettes on the fly.

 You can easily save and load your work.
 Each saved “screen” is just a series of escape sequences.
 All you need to do to view a screen is to